jssmith/stigdb/docs/build.md

 make test
 ```

-The above commands creates a layout like so:
+The above commands create a layout like so:
 ```
 ~
 |-- stig